JD-ETH/copark86.github.io/_posts/2020-01-05-Berkeley-DeepRL-StudyNote.md

 - Vanilla algorithm does not converge well even if batch size is large enough.
 - Clipping away previous reward (reward-to-go) helps network converge with less data.
 - Standardizing advantage function improves variance but introduces bias.
 Practically, this improves stability and prevent the gradient from blowing up.
+- Adding a value function estimator improves convergence for difficult tasks.

+What's more, the homeworks asks for an investigation of batch size and learning rate:
+- learning rate too low leads to slow convergence, and too high causes divergence.
+- large batch size causes degrading performance, small batch size can cause divergence.